Your Driving Test

-Once these questions are out of the way you will be asked to get in the car and the examiner will briefly explain the procedure of the test before asking you to get ready and start the engine.
-Make all necessary cockpit adjustments and safety checks and then start up.
+Once you've answered the 'tell-me' question you will be asked to get in the car and the examiner will briefly explain the procedure of the test before asking you to get ready and start the engine.
+Make all necessary cockpit adjustments and safety checks and then start the engine.
 Move away from the parking bay slowly and safely but remember that other learner drivers from other driving schools may be moving off at the same time as you, so make eye contact and make the correct decisions.
-Once you get out on the road keep calm and read the road well ahead, make use of the MSM/PSL procedures and make the correct moves as you drive along.
+Once you get out on the road keep calm and read the road well ahead, use the MSM/PSL procedures and make the correct moves as you drive along.
 Remember that safety is your main objective, if you are in doubt about something then it's normally better to hold back.
 At some time during the test you will be asked a 'show-me' question, an example of this could be for you to show the examiner how you would wash your front windscreen etc. During your test if you feel that you've made a mistake then just try and correct it and then concentrate on your next move, an example of this could be that say you were moving off from the side of the road and you stall the engine, the safest bet would be to very quickly apply the footbrake so that you stop the car from rolling, then apply the handbrake and put the gear lever into neutral before starting the engine again.
-You should also think about what caused the stall in the first place and what you need to do differently to prevent the same thing happening again.
+You need to realise what caused the stall in the first place and then what you need to do to prevent it from happening again.
 Then just get on with your test and don't dwell on the previous fault.